lowlander10000/Spa-Control-Bestway-Lay-Z-Spa/README.md

 Spa Control is based on:

 - [visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA](https://github.com/visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA)
+- Fully compatible with the hardware used so dont like mine? use this great one

 Please consult the upstream repository for the original hardware research, wiring information, schematics, PCB designs, manual, discussions and contributor history.
 Spa Control is not affiliated with or endorsed by Bestway.